Course Listings

 M. Robinson, curriculum coordinator

 The Teaching, Writing, and Acting for Change Curriculum centers on theories and practices for approaching conflict as an opportunity for promoting understanding and positive change.
 Developed as part of the Kathryn Wasserman Davis Collaborative in Conflict Transformation, its aim is to cultivate strategies and pedagogies for working across differences and toward social justice.
 The Change courses put storytelling—narrative, language, theater—at the center of the process to provide unique opportunities for collaborative and experiential learning.
-In addition to class meetings, Change participants will need to attend a few special events that will take place outside the regular class hours.
+In addition to class meetings, Change participants may need to attend a few special events outside the regular class hours.

 7580 Zora Neale Hurston: Anthropologist, Folklorist, Novelist, Change Agent